aschn/drf-tracking/README.md

-# IMPORTANT:
+# PROJECT IS DEAD!
+PLEASE GO TO NEW LOCATION:
-Work has moved to a fork to continue on https://github.com/lingster/drf-api-tracking
+## Work has moved to a fork to continue on https://github.com/lingster/drf-api-tracking

 # drf-tracking